-Q. What measures are being taken to reduce the spread of germs?
+Q. What measures are being taken to reduce the risk of community spread?

 Q. Is your staff coming into work?

-On site, we have enacted measures such as modified working hours and/or shifts in order to reduce the number of people on site at a time in support of social distancing.
+On site, we have enacted measures such as PPE and reducing the number of people on a site at a time in support of social distancing.
 We have amplified hygiene protocols and provided additional hand wash stations.
 The closure of our site offices to Trades and the public has also been put in place to minimize gathering.

 Most importantly, no one is permitted onto our construction site if they have recently travelled, have close contact with someone showing symptoms or have symptoms of any illness themselves.
 While these measures will significantly slow production, we are committed to this approach in order to prioritize our employees’ health and safety.

 Q. Do you require your staff to self-isolate if they have recently travelled or are feeling unwell?

 Dec 21 | Yes, we ask our employees to keep us informed if they have travelled, have been in close contact with someone who has been ill or are feeling unwell themselves.
 Those meeting these conditions are required to self-isolate for the recommended period to ensure no symptoms are developing before returning to work.
 Anyone who has travelled is self-isolating for 14 days and is not allowed at work or on site.
 Anyone who is experiencing symptoms is required to stay home.

 Keeping our communities healthy and safe while maintaining our commitment to servicing our customers, remains our top priority at Minto Communities.